coil-kt/coil/docs/recipes.md

 ## Palette

-[Palette](https://developer.android.com/training/material/palette-colors?hl=en) allows you to exact prominent colors from an image.
+[Palette](https://developer.android.com/training/material/palette-colors?hl=en) allows you to extract prominent colors from an image.
 To create a `Palette`, you'll need access to an image's `Bitmap`.
 This can be done in a number of ways:

 #### Enqueue